 #1.
 How do I check if my PDF is accessible?

 To check if your PDF is accessible, see if it has all the key elements outlined above.
-You can also use Adobe Acrobat’s Accessibility Checker or Microsoft Word’s Accessibility Checker to identify problems and address them accordingly.
+You can also use Adobe Acrobat’s Accessibility Checker, Microsoft Word’s Accessibility Checker, or the free PAC 3 tool to identify problems and address them accordingly.

 #2.
 Can I make an existing PDF accessible after it is created?